Subaward Policy

 Responsibility

-The Principal Investigator (PI) /Project Director (PD), Director of Sponsored Research and Foundation Relations (Director), Business Office, Office of Academic Affairs, and Subrecipient each share in the responsibility to successfully manage subawards.
+The Principal Investigator (PI) /Project Director (PD), Associate Director of Sponsored Research (Associate Director), Senior Grants Accountant, Office of Academic Affairs, and Subrecipient each share in the responsibility to successfully manage subawards.
 These policies and procedures are intended to delineate the role of each party in that process.

 Initiation